Baxtrom/bx01/setup.md

         KC_?,   KC_?,   KC_?,   KC_TRNS
   };
 ```
 Next, choose which key you want to use to switch layers.
 You need to replace it's keycode with ```MO(<layer number>)``` _(like shown in the bottom right key  in the code above)_.
 This key will now switch to the layer indicated, while you hold the key.
 There are a few keycodes for changing layers _(to toggle a layer, etc...)_.
 You can explore the options on the [keycode page](https://github.com/qmk/qmk_firmware/blob/834fb0b1fe47d20aac27eda39f165b96fe4ddaa6/docs/keycodes.md).
 Once you have decided on a key, you will need to replace the keycode of the matching key _(in the indicated layer)_ with ```KC_TRNS```, which will make it transparent, so that the layer switch key is still registered by the keyboard _(demonstrated above)_.
 You can also use this key to avoid retyping keys that are persistent throughout your layers, as keypresses will register as the next lowest layer that doesn't have ```KC_TRNS```.
 You can add as many layers as you want _(up to 15)_, just make sure to place ```KC_TRNS``` "over" the layer keycode on the destination layer.
+After editing, make sure you save all files you changed (In VScode, head into the file menu in the top bar, and press ```Save all```

 ### Via Setup (optional)
 Via will allow you to have a visual interface that allows you to remap keys on-the-fly, as well as toggling layout options, programming macros, and controlling lighting.
 This will save you time editing code and reflashing your board _(which i'll explain later)_